geoffreysperl/teaching/_pages/about.md

 ---
 I'm a dad, husband, student, educator, storyteller, writer, and podcaster.

 My primary content area is secondary ELA, and I am also working on my ESL endorsement.
-I am currently in my student teaching cycle at Hamtramck High School in metro Detroit, and I also teach ESL at the college level.
-I am also a technologist with 25 years of experience working with computers.
-In addition to finishing my teaching certification, I am will complete an MA in Teaching by 2026, and I hold both a BA and MA in English.
+I am currently in my student teaching cycle at Hamtramck High School in metro Detroit, and I also teach ESL at the college level and have been a long-term substitute at Eastpointe Middle School.
+Further, I am a technologist with 25 years of experience working with computers.

+In addition to finishing my teaching certification, I will complete an MA in Teaching by 2026, and I hold both a BA and MA in English.

 ## How Did I Get Here?